Help children learn to climb small boulders and scramble around on large rocks with this guide to bouldering with kids.

-My daughter and I found a park in Santa Monica, CA called Tongva Park that has a kids playground complete with splash pad and small boulders to climb right next to rubberized ground like you would find on a professional track.
+My daughter and I found a park in Santa Monica, CA, called Tongva Park.
+It has a kids’ playground complete with a splash pad and small boulders to climb right next to the rubberized ground, as you would find on a professional track.

-We were going to play at the park and enjoy the splash pad (hence the bathing suit and rash guard), but once she clambered up on to the rocks I knew it was going to keep her busy for quite a while.
+We were going to play at the park and enjoy the splash pad (hence the bathing suit and rash guard), but once she clambered onto the rocks, I knew it would keep her busy for quite a while.

 She ended up spending over an hour mastering the activity.
-She started off very carefully using her hands (at mama’s suggestion) to stay safe and secure until she both grew more comfortable and got better and better at bouldering.
-It was absolutely fantastic to watch.
+She started off very carefully using her hands (at Mama’s suggestion) to stay safe and secure until she both grew more comfortable and got better and better at bouldering.
+It was fantastic to watch.

 Look at her intense focus – you can see her self-confidence developing.